 - Alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs): Some Skin care products contain these acids to help exfoliate the outer layer of the Skin.
 This can remove the dead skin layer, which causes clogged pores.

-- Retinol: Retinol is a vitamin-A-based chemical solution that can treat inflammation and mild scarring.
+- Retinol: A form of vitamin A, that can treat inflammation and mild scarring.

 - Benzoyl Peroxide: It is an antiseptic solution that reduces the infection of acne breakouts.